 Click the plain text tab.

 Type your message content.
-TIP: Try writing a shorter version of your message with plain text.
+Try writing a shorter version of your message with plain text.
 Why?
 Some devices that do not read HTML may have a limited screen (think Apple Watch).
 A shorter message will be easier to read and lead to a better customer experience.

 Include an unsubscribe link: [[UnsubscribeLink]]